CloudEngineHub/EmbodMocap/README.md

 # 🗓️ News:

+🎆 2026.Mar.10, we have released the code and data now, please have a try!

 🎆 2026.Feb.22, EmbodMocap has been accepted to CVPR2026, codes and data will be released soon.

 # 🚀 Quick Start